Girl, 4, Drowns in River After Wandering From Home: Police

 A four-year-old girl who wandered off from her home Sunday afternoon drowned in a nearby river in Danvers, Massachusetts, authorities say.

-Danvers police say they were dispatched to River Drive around 12:15 p.m. for a report of a missing four-year-old.
-Police were told the girl had wandered away from the family's home.
+Danvers police officers were dispatched to River Drive around 12:15 p.m. for a report of a missing four-year-old.
+Police were told the girl had wandered away from her family's residence, which neighbors say is an apartment complex right next to the river.

 While searching the area, responding officers found the child submerged in water along the river bank, Danvers police said.